What personal data the Bank processes

 Your rights regarding processing of personal data

 You have several rights regarding your personal data that is processed by the Bank.
-In order to exercise these rights, you need to fill in the request ‘Registerutdrag för personuppgifterOpens in a new window’ via Online Banking, our website or at your local branch.
+In order to exercise these rights, you need to fill in the request ‘Registerutdrag för personuppgifterOpens in a new window’ via Online Banking, our website, at your local branch or when you call 0771-77 88 99 for personal service.
 You can request a copy of your personal data that is being processed by the Bank, request specific information by indicating precisely the information to which you are referring or exercise any of the other rights at the same request.

-We will respond to your query as soon as possible and as a general rule within 30 days.
+We will respond to your query as soon as possible and as a general rule within a month.
 In most cases, the administration of your query is free of charge.
 Before sending the requested information, the Bank must ensure that the right person will receive it, for which reason you will need to securely identify yourself, such as when the request is made via Online Banking.

 If you have more questions about how to exercise your rights, further information on how to contact us can be found on the ‘Contact usOpens in a new window’ page of our website and under ‘Further information’ below.